 Yes, we finally came to the most important part.
 Love is a very heavy word, and it shouldn’t be used so easily and so often.

-It’s time to rethink what LOVE actually means.
+1. It’s high time to redefine LOVE

-Redefining love is also a process and it starts from the inside out.
 Before you fall in love with someone else, you need to fall in love with yourself first.

 All the madness and thinking about how you can’t live without that other person is just the beginning phase of love.
 True, deep love is so much more than that.